-The ACP-IT consultants used AnyLogic simulation and modeling technology to provide the answers.
+The ACP-IT consultants used AnyLogic simulation software to evaluate the manufacturing optimization possibilities.

-Using AnyLogic Professional’s ability to create and save custom object libraries, the consultants encapsulated their vast simulation experience in the photovoltaic and semiconductor manufacturing industries and created their own libraries, which they reused in many projects, including this one.
+Using AnyLogic Professional’s ability to create and save custom object libraries, the consultants encapsulated their vast simulation experience in the photovoltaic and semiconductor manufacturing industries and created their own libraries, which they reused in many manufacturing optimization projects, including this one.
 These libraries featured elements built on top of the AnyLogic model development environment and allowed the consultants to easily model different kinds of equipment, material handling systems inside factories, personnel, and production control systems, all specific to the photovoltaic and semiconductor industries.
-In the Centrotherm project, this solution helped modelers quickly reproduce various aspects of the client’s production system behavior.
+In the Centrotherm project, this solution helped modelers quickly reproduce various aspects of the client’s manufacturing system behavior with simulation.

 Then the consultants worked to optimize transportation policies, buffer zone allocation, and watermark control processes.
 Some of the proposed layout variants were rejected during this stage due to their poor performance.

-Finally, they tested the resulting few solutions manually to investigate the benefits and drawbacks of each one, and to find out how they could be further improved.
+Finally, they tested the resulting few manufacturing optimization solutions manually to investigate the benefits and drawbacks of each one, and to find out how they could be further improved.